Adam Adamandy Kocha\'nski's approximations of \pi: reconstruction of the algorithm: Concluding remarks

 We have reconstructed the algorithm for construction of rationals approximating $\pi$ used in \cite{Kochanski1685}, and we have demonstrated that it can be generalized to produce approximants of arbitrary irrational number $\alpha$.
 Under a suitable choice of initial values, approximants converge to $\alpha$.

 Using these results, we can generate more terms of the sequence of \emph{genitores} for $\alpha=\pi$, $R_0/S_0=22/7$, going beyond first four terms found in Kocha\'nski's paper:

 We propose to call this sequence \emph{Kocha\'nski sequence}.
-It has been submitted to the Online Encyclopedia of Integer Sequences as A191642 \cite{A191642}, and its entry in the Encyclopedia includes Maple code for generating its consecutive terms.
+It has been submitted to the Online Encyclopedia of Integer Sequences as A191642 \cite{A191642}, and its entry in the Encyclopedia includes Maple and Pari code for generating consecutive terms.

 Knowing that $x_n=\left\lfloor \frac{\alpha-\lfloor\alpha\rfloor}{R_n-\alpha S_n} \right\rfloor$, we can also understand why only four terms of the sequence are given in the paper.
 In order to compute $x_n$, one needs to know $\pi$ with sufficient accuracy.
 For example, 20 digits after the decimal point are needed in order to compute $x_0$ to $x_3$.
 Kocha\'nski was familiar with the work of Ludolph van Ceulen, who computed 35 digits of $\pi$, and this was more than enough to compute $x_4$.
 Nevertheless, Kocha\'nski in his paper performed all computations keeping track of ``only'' 25 digits, and this was falling just one digit short of the precision needed to compute $x_4$.